-If you import medicine containing doping or euphoriant substances to Denmark, it may be illegal and you could be reported to the police.
-It makes no difference if you go and get the medicine in another country or have it sent to you.
+If you import medicine containing doping or euphoriant substances to Denmark, it may be illegal, and you could be reported to the police.
+It makes no difference if you bring back the medicine from another country or have it sent to you.
 Certain conditions must be met for it to be legal.

 Some of the medicines you use might contain ingredients that are considered doping substances or euphoriant substances.
-The illegal import of doping or euphoriant substances is a police matter, which could be quite serious.
+The illegal import of doping or euphoriant substances is a police matter and could be a quite serious offence.
 So, it is worth the trouble to study the rules that regulate the import of medicine containing doping or euphoriant substances.

 Does your medicine contain doping or euphoriant substances?

-If you would like to know which substances are considered euphoriant in Denmark, we refer to the lists in the schedules of the executive order on euphoriant substances (in Danish only).
+If you want to see which substances are considered euphoriant in Denmark, please see the lists in the schedules of the executive order on euphoriant substances (in Danish only).

-If you want to import medicine but are unsure if your medicine contains doping or euphoriant substances, please contact us on email@example.com.
+If you want to import medicine but are unsure if your medicine contains doping or euphoriant substances, please contact us by sending an email.

-The import of medicine containing doping substances is governed by the rules that also apply to the import of regular medicine.
+The import of medicines containing doping substances is governed by the same rules that apply to the import of regular medicine.
 You can read more about the rules here:

 You could be asked to show documentation that you meet the conditions for importing the medicine legally.
 We therefore advise you to keep the prescription from the doctor and your receipt for the medicine purchase.

-In case of illegal import of medicine containing doping substances, we refer the matter to the police.
+We refer cases of illegal import of medicines containing doping substances to the police.

-The import of medicine containing euphoriant substances in consignments is not permitted no matter which country it is sent from.
-This means, for example, that it is not legal to buy medicine containing euphoriant substances online and have it posted from Sweden or the USA.
+The import of medicines containing euphoriant substances in consignments is not permitted no matter which country it is sent from.
+This means that it is not legal to buy medicine containing euphoriant substances online and have it posted from, say, Sweden or the USA.
 Illegal imports like these will be handed over to the police.

 When entering Denmark

-On entry into Denmark, private individuals are allowed to bring medicines containing euphoriant substances listed on schedules B, C, D, E or the euphoriant substance listed as no. 1 on schedule A in the executive order on euphoriant substances, but only in quantities corresponding to 30 days personal use.
-In addition, it must be legal to sell the medicine to private individuals in the country where it was bought and must be for personal use as part of disease prevention or treatment of humans.
+On entry into Denmark, private individuals are allowed to bring medicines containing euphoriant substances listed on schedules B, C, D and E of the executive order on euphoriant substances, but only in quantities corresponding to 30 days of personal use.
+In addition, it must be legal to sell the medicine to private individuals in the country where it was bought and must be for personal use as part of disease prevention or treatment of human beings.

-Be aware that on entry into Denmark, you could be asked to show documentation to prove the medicine you bring is for your own personal use and is legal to sell.
+Be aware that on entry into Denmark, you could be asked to show documentation to prove the medicine you bring is for your own personal use and is sold legally.
 We therefore advise you to keep the prescription from the doctor and your receipt for the medicine purchase.